kitsumed/OngakuVault/docs/configurations/environment-variables.md

 ### CLEAR_METADATA_NONSTANDARD_FIELDS
 The `CLEAR_METADATA_NONSTANDARD_FIELDS` variable allows you to remove every fields that are not part of the metadata specs (like ID3v2) standard format.
 They are also known as *additionals* fields.
 This project uses [atldotnet](https://github.com/Zeugma440/atldotnet) to edit the files metadata, to learn more about what is considered a non-standard field, read the [ATL wiki about non standard fields](https://github.com/Zeugma440/atldotnet/wiki/Focus-on-non-standard-fields#what-are-non-standard-fields-).

+### CLIENT_SAFE_ERROR
+The `CLIENT_SAFE_ERROR` variable control if OngakuVault should try to process the error output of the scraper to return a customised error message with more detailed infomation than a generic error message without risking sending sensible information.
+The variable is ``true`` (try to send safe error) by default.
+You might want to set this to `false` to get the full output of the scraper (**errors and warnings**) in the console, allowing you to debug and report issues on the yt-dlp github page.
+Note that defining this value on ``false`` will make it so clients always get the same generic error message, even for known scraper errors.

 ### LYRICS_LANGUAGE_PRIORITY
 The `LYRICS_LANGUAGE_PRIORITY` variable uses [IETF tags](https://wikipedia.org/wiki/IETF_language_tag) returned by the scraper yt-dlp to select, if found, the lyrics language.